 Colourful markets of Marrakech where you can buy anything and everything.

-sidewalks and place their goods out.
-The cafes are full of forward-facing, middle aged men.
-This peaceful, pleasant city is entirely made of smooth terracotta clay buildings, Noureddine explains how the hot summer sun’s oppressive heat is deflected by the clay, keeping the interiors cool.
+Marrakech is just waking up.
+Shop owners dutifully sweep sidewalks and place their goods out.
+The cafes are full of forward-facing, middle-aged men.
+I smile to myself.
+This peaceful, pleasant city is entirely made of smooth terracotta clay buildings, Noureddine explains how in the summer the sun’s oppressive heat is deflected by the clay, keeping the interiors cool.
 Pigeons peak out from the holes left behind by old wooden scaffolding.
 Traffic is orderly, albeit far from sane.

 Visit to Auntie Berbers